New Year Campaigns – 15 Ideas For Killing It On Social Media

 In the below post, Google focuses on a new Google assistant command.
 New Year is all about fresh perspectives, and so posts that focus on fresh perspectives to your products work well!

 7. You can’t go wrong with informative posts

-75% of internet users rely on social media for finding more information about a product or brand that interests them.
+Data shows that about 44% of internet users (especially those in the age group 16-64 years) rely on social media to find more information about a product or brand that interests them.
 So, informative posts about one of your products, posts that talk about the creative applications of the product, or even show the product in action will garner a good response.

 The above post talks about different variations of the product based on skin type.
 It educates customers about the products in the category and also helps them find the right one for them.